 Teach private drum lessons, drums for beginners, and kids drumming classes.

 Drummer/Programmer for 200 Million YearsApril 2009 to Present (over 8 years)

 Help write music, and book shows for the band 200 Million Years.

-Teacher for New Vista High SchoolOctober 2008 to Present (about 9 years)
+Teacher for New Vista High SchoolOctober 2008 to Present (over 9 years)

 Designed and teach Found Sound Percussion elective where High School kids learn the values of playing music using non-musical instruments.

 Drummer/Educator for Muse's MarketApril 2011 to May 2011 (about a month)